 As you can see above, the updater failed to find a specific PPA package.
 And this was the reason why Software Updater did not run successfully.

 Step 2: Removing the root cause of the problem

 Once we know that this PPA (or any other software source) is the root cause of this update error, the next step is to remove them from the list of software sources.
 To do that, open Software & Updates from Unity Dash:

 In the Software & Updates, go to Other Software and look for the software source that was causing this problem.
 Uncheck the box before it to exclude it from future updates.

 That’s it.
 You don’t need to restart or something.
 Just run the Software Updater again and it should work normally.

 By the way, this step will just exclude this software source from the list.
 To completely get rid of it, read this article on how to delete a PPA.

-In case you are wondering why this error happened in first place, it was because of an unsupported PPA for Ubuntu 13.04 Raring Ringtail.
-I had added a PPA which was not available for Raring Ringtail and this is why the specified URL in the update gave 404 error.
+In case you are wondering why this error happened in the first place, it was because of an unsupported PPA for my current Ubuntu version.
+I had added a PPA which was not available for my Ubuntu version and this is why the specified URL in the update gave 404 error.

 Questions, suggestions, help?
 Feel free to hit the comment box.